 Two of the cabins contain 1 double bed, 1 double bunk and 2 trundle beds.
 The third cabin contains a double bed and is suitable for one person or a couple.

 A minimum of 2 nights booking is required.

 For further information contact:NPWS Narrabri Area Office

 Office Hours: 8.30am - 4.30pm Monday to Friday

-Visitors can go fossicking alond the creek.
-Signs of aboriginal life can be seen within the nature reserve amongst the many plant life.
+Visitors can go fossicking along the creek.
+Signs of Aboriginal life can be seen within the nature reserve amongst the many plant life.
 Free barbeques, camping area, power available, kiosk and bush shower facility.